I got this problem from Rustan Leino, who got it from Carroll Morgan.

 I solved it and wrote up my solution.

 A building has 16 rooms, arranged in a 4x4 grid.
-There is a door between every pair of adjacent rooms ("adjacent" meaning north, south, west, and east, but no diagonals).
+There's a door between every pair of adjacent rooms ("adjacent" meaning north, south, west, and east, but no diagonals).
 Only the room in the northeast corner has a door that leads out of the building.

-In the initial configuration, there is one person in each room.
+In the initial configuration, there's one person in each room.
 The person in the southwest corner is a psycho killer, and the rest cannot move because they're chained to the floor.
-The psycho killer has the following traits: If he enters a room where there is another person, he immediately kills that person.
-But he also cannot stand the site of blood, so he will not enter any room where there is a dead person.
+The psycho killer has the following traits: If they enter a room where there's another person, they immediately kill that other person.
+But, they also can't stand the sight of blood, so they won't enter any room where there's a dead person.

 As it happened, from that initial configuration, the psycho killer managed to get out of the building after killing all the other 15 people.
-What path could he have taken?
+What path could they have taken?

-There are many possible paths, but they all start the same way: after killing the first person, he must return to the room where he started; he can do so because he never killed anyone there.
-For example, one possible complete path is: north, south (back to the room where he started), east, north, north, west, north, east, east, south, south, south, east, north, north, north, exit.
+There are many possible paths, but they all start the same way: after killing the first person, they must return to the room where they started; they can do so because they never killed anyone there.
+For example, one possible complete path is: north, south (back to the room where they started), east, north, north, west, north, east, east, south, south, south, east, north, north, north, exit.